 This course is different in that it teaches you BOTH general horticulture, and arboriculture.

-This course develops the knowledge and skills needed to work in arboriculture, and provides an essential background training in plant identification, selection and care of all types of garden plants.
+This course develops the knowledge and skills needed to work in arboriculture, and also provides an essential background training in identification, selection and care of all types of garden plants.

 STUDY AND LEARN MORE

 Note that each module in the CERTIFICATE IN HORTICULTURE (ARBORICULTURE) VHTOO2 is a short course in its own right, and may be studied separately.

 This course is made of two parts, including the following modules.